Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 - #### Localization key

     If you use localization files for your project, you can write the localization key for the corresponding text that you want to hear into this text field.
-For more information on how to use localization files and Text to speech, look into [Text to speech engine (TTS)](../miscellaneous/setup-text-to-speech.md).
 If you do not use localization files, leave this text field empty and use the `Default text` field.

     ##### Example